heroku/rails_12factor/README.md

 ## How

 This gem adds two other gems `rails_serve_static_assets` and `rails_stdout_logging`.
 These gems are required to run your Rails app with both logging aggregation and static assets serving in production.
-All you need to do to get the functionality of both gems is to add the `rails_twelve-factor` gem to your project.
+All you need to do to get the functionality of both gems is to add the `rails_12factor` gem to your project.
 Here is how they work:

 ## Rails 4 Logging